dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 13 - RL (Learning).md

 The authors combine perception system and control policy, which does not require full state information of the object.

 ## How the idea is implemented
-The pose estimation is pretrained using dataset of camera images of varied positions of objects in the scene, and linear-Gaussian controller is pretrained with full state information for tasks under various initial states. involving trajectory-centric reinforcement learning
+The pose estimation is pretrained using dataset of camera images of varied positions of objects in the scene, and linear-Gaussian controller is pretrained with full state information for tasks under various initial states Involving trajectory-centric reinforcement learning.
+After successful pretraining, the vasomotor policy is trained by  alternating between optimizing the trajectory distributions to minimize task-specific costs

 ##  How is success proved and measured?